-- 1. A flange failed while pressure testing a 36 inch (~1 meter) diameter pipe at about 1,800 psig (12.41 MPa, or ~125 bar) compressed air pressure.
-One person was killed, 15 injured, and there was significant damage to the equipment. - 2.
-Pipes connected to a tank were pressure tested using compressed air.
+- 1. A flange failed during pressure-testing of a 36-in-dia. $(\sim 1 \text{ m})$ pipe at about 1,800 psig (12.41 MPa, or $\sim 125 \text{ bar}$ ) compressed air pressure.
+One person was killed, 15 were injured, and there was significant damage to the equipment. - 2.
+Pipes connected to a tank were pressure-tested using compressed air.
 The tank was isolated from the pipes by closing valves, and there was no blind or other positive isolation.
-A valve leaked allowing air to pressurize the tank.
-It took off like a rocket and landed on top of the process rack!
-(See the October 2007 Beacon) - In this incident, the compressed gas was nitrogen (not air), but the consequences of the explosion are similar.
-A pipeline failed during the compressed nitrogen pressure test, killing one worker and seriously injuring three others.
+A valve leaked, allowing air to pressurize the tank.
+It took off like a rocket and landed on top of the process rack.
+(See the October 2007 Beacon.) - 3.
+In this incident, the compressed gas was nitrogen (not air), but the consequences of the explosion are similar.
+A pipeline failed during the compressed-nitrogen pressure test, killing one worker and seriously injuring three others.